dadahcr2/gbgo/index.md

 {:toc}

 ***
+21 May - new TE videos
 20 May - TE Preview
 > ![](https://cdn.discordapp.com/attachments/762882439604600842/845112938859200512/image0.gif)

 19 May - T1 +startboost
 18 May - deflo 40k - incorporated friends - new host - new PE
-17 May - 1.11 T2
-16 May - Adventure contest - T2 video - cis 40k - weekly km contest
-15 May - vokope howto & 40k - weekly time trial results
-14 May - new TE

 ## Events
 ### Team event: The Last Neckbender